amirmasoudabdol/preferably/README.md

 devtools::install_github("amirmasoudabdol/preferably")
 ```

+→ **After** the package is available on CRAN, you can install it like any other R package.

 ## Usage

 After the successful installation, if you already have your pkgdown setup ready, you only need to specify the `template` parameter as follow.
 Then, as before, you can build your site using `build_site()` and deploy it manually using `deploy_on_branch()`.